 Also, don’t forget to include a $0.60 stamp on your RSVP card envelope!
 Your guests shouldn’t be responsible for supplying that.

 Your first option is standard USPS stamps.
 Most often, this is the least expensive option.
 However, you will be pretty limited on styles and colors.

 Lastly, you can use vintage postage.
 The look of vintage postage is absolutely beautiful.
 There are so many styles to chose from, and you are able to create a group of coordinating stamps that elevate the look of your envelope.
 However, these are also going to be much more expensive than face value.

 Ordinarily, my wedding invitations weigh more than an ounce, and they include an embellishment that makes them non-machinable.
 Have you gone back to do the math?

-Regrettably, there actually aren’t any pretty USPS stamps that add up to $1.08 exactly.
+Regrettably, there actually aren’t any pretty USPS stamps that add up to $1.23 exactly.
 So, you have two options.
-Order two $0.58 stamps and pay a little over what you need (which never hurts!), or choose either a $0.58 or $0.78 stamp from USPS that coordinates and make up the difference in vintage postage.
+Order one $0.60 stamp and one $0.84 stamp and pay a little over what you need (which never hurts!), or choose either a $0.60 or $0.84 stamp from USPS that coordinates and make up the difference in vintage postage.
 This way, you get the best of both worlds!

 Ultimately, the easiest way for you to choose your postage is to have your stationer make recommendations based on your vision for your wedding invitations.
 Inquire with me, and we can start chatting about your wedding invitation postage!